For each alarm in the alarm in the List view, USM Central displays useful information to help you determine the best response.

 You can configure the view you want for the list of alarms.
 See Alarms Views for more information.

-Click Generate Report to export data.
-See Create Alarms Report for more details.
+Click Generate Report to open the Configure Report dialog box.
+See Create an Alarms Report for more details.

 Click the icon to change the graph to a Count/Time or Alarms by Intent view.
 See Alarms List View for more information.